Darren Tyson (Darren White) 2003-2007

 Last Regular Appearance: 10.32 (#419) The Final Whistle Part Two Sunday 3rd June 2007

-Tyson, or Tys as he was known to his team mates, was brought in from West Bromwich Albion.
+Tys was signed from West Bromwich Albion in the January 2003 transfer window.
 First seen playing Birmingham Reserves, Tys' inclusion to the first team came following Robbie Walsh's departure to Brighton.
-He was also the last signing to be made by Patrick Doyle before his sacking in February 2003.
+He was also the last signing to be made by Patrick Doyle before his sacking the following month.

 Like his team mate Danny Sullivan, Tyson was an important, yet overshadowed member of the squad during his first few seasons.
-Present for the Dragons reaching the FA Cup Final, Champions League qualification and promotion back to the Premier League following their relegation.
-It was at the 2005 Play Off Final in Cardiff that Tyson, along with Danny and Ryan Naysmith, were the only team survivors of the coach explosion.
-The three are badly affected by the loss of their friends, but out of it form a personal bond and play on for the club through respect of their team mates.
+Present for the 2003 FA Cup final (which the Dragons had to forfeit), Champions League qualification and promotion back to the Premier League following their relegation.
+It was here at the 2005 Play Off Final in Cardiff that Tyson, along with Sully and Ryan Naysmith, were the only team survivors of the coach explosion.
+The three are badly affected by the loss of their friends, but out of it form a bond and play on for the club through respect of their dead team mates.

 With Harchester on course to beat Chelsea and win the title for the first time in 21 years, Danny’s petrol pouring ignites a fire as Tyson watches the game from the bench.
 How would he react to finding out Dragonslayer was his oldest friend - and the man responsible for causing him to be injured and putting the lives of so many in danger?